 Create an Azure AD test user

-In this section, you create test user Britta Simon in the Azure portal by doing the following:
+In this section, you'll create a test user in the Azure portal called B.Simon.

-c.
-Select the Show Password check box, and then write down the value that's displayed in the Password box.
+- Select the Show password check box, and then write down the value that's displayed in the Password box.

 Assign the Azure AD test user

-In this section, you enable user Britta Simon to use Azure single sign-on by granting access to Atlassian Cloud.
-To do so, do the following:
+In this section, you'll enable B.Simon to use Azure single sign-on by granting access to Atlassian Cloud.

-- In the Azure portal, open the Applications view, go to the directory view, and then select All applications.
+- In the Azure portal, select Enterprise Applications, and then select All applications.

-In the Applications list, select Atlassian Cloud.
+- In the applications list, select Atlassian Cloud.

-In the left pane, select Users and groups.
+- In the app's overview page, find the Manage section and select Users and groups.

-Select Add and then, in the Add Assignment pane, select Users and groups.
+- Select Add user, then select Users and groups in the Add Assignment dialog.

-In this section, you test your Azure AD single sign-on configuration by using the Access Panel.
+In this section, you test your Azure AD single sign-on configuration with following options.

 Click on Test this application in Azure portal.
 This will redirect to Atlassian Cloud Sign on URL where you can initiate the login flow.